pvdz/preval/tests/cases/try/finally_elimination.md

 $( c );
 `````

+## Todos triggered

+- Support this node type in isFree: DebuggerStatement
+- Support this node type in isFree: LabeledStatement

 ## Globals

 BAD@!
 Found 8 implicit global bindings:

 a, $1, $2, value, $3, x, $4, b

 ## Runtime Outcome

 Should call `$` with:
  - 1: '<function>'